rwdavisx/Camunda-BPM-Spring-Boot-Docker-Installer/readme.md

 this practice, robust BPM applications can be built and developers will be confident in knowing if a code change will break any piece of the system.

-For reference, look at the difference between the tests located in *WelcomeProcessTest.java* and *WelcomeDelegateTest.java*
+For reference, look at the difference between the tests located in *ExampleProcessTest.java* and *ExampleDelegateTest.java*

 > Note: You can not test timer events because of a Camunda limitation.
 > Write tests around timers if you need to test a process with a timer.